 The dry sow stall

 As of December 2015, sow stalls are banned and no longer legal.
-Find out more about the victory.
+Watch our victory video.

 The dry sow stall is a small metal-barred crate that was widely used on New Zealand factory farms.
 A sow stall is about 60 centimetres wide and 2 metres long - just a fraction bigger than the sow herself.

 A sow is confined in the stall for the first four weeks of her 16-week pregnancy.
 In these stalls, sows do not even have enough room to turn around, let alone exercise.
 Usually, no bedding materials are provided.
 The uncomfortable concrete floor and lack of exercise can cause weak bones and muscles, abnormalities in bone and muscle development, urinary tract infections, and heart problems.
 Living in such a barren environment also leads to boredom, frustration and aggression.
 Pigs in sow stalls often exhibit repetitive, unnatural behaviour such as biting the metal bars of their cages.
 Experts regard this behaviour as a sign that the pigs are under stress and suffering.

 - As a result of public opposition, sow stalls were banned in December 2015.

 - Similar crates are still used when the sow is nursing piglets, these are called farrowing crates.

 At the end of her pregnancy, the sow is placed in a farrowing crate where she will give birth.
 As in the sow stall, she can only stand up and lie down.
 With no straw for bedding, she scrapes her nose over the bare floor in an attempt to build a nest for her piglets.
 Her inability to properly mother her piglets only adds further to her frustration and depression.
 Her piglets will be taken away at a mere four weeks of age.
 The grieving sow will be impregnated again almost immediately, kept in a small pen, to be returned to the crate a few days before giving birth where the cycle of abuse continues.